Skip to content

 Our choice on this trip was the Monte da Provença – Rural Hotel.
 It is a rural tourism unit with few rooms.
 The hotel is set on a farm that has an ecological policy in communion with nature.
 It has an outdoor space of relaxation that includes a swimming pool and several terraces, allowing to enjoy the sun and the excellent climate of that region.
 The room is comfortable and clean.
 Breakfast have essential products that are of good quality.

-Planning your trip to Elvas?
+Planning to travel to Elvas?